 Founded in 1958 the Nursery, Infant and Junior Schools sit on a spacious 5 acre site, with extensive facilities.

-We were thrilled when the Infant and Junior School achieved “Good” in their June 2019 SIAMs inspection
+We were thrilled when the Infant and Junior School achieved “Good” in their September 2022 OFSTED Inspections and June 2019 SIAMs inspection.

 The Schools offer 14 spacious classrooms, each with their own toilets, art and wet areas as well as a carpeted area.
 All classes have interactive whiteboards, and a broad range of teaching resources to support children’s learning.
 The grounds are pleasantly landscaped with a variety of pathed, grassed and wooded areas.

 The schools have two halls and a fully equipped kitchen that provides fresh food every day.
 The grounds contain a large playing field around, two large separate playgrounds, an allotment, two sets of purpose built outdoor play equipment, a wooded area, and separate play areas for Reception and Year 1.